yazdan2727/phoeniX/Software/README.md

 The code loads the sorted elements from the array back into the `s2`, `s3`, `s4`, `s5`, and `s6` registers for inspection.

 ```
 # Restore registers and exit
     lw    s0, 60(sp)        # Restore s0
     addi  sp, sp

-Sure, here's the information in Markdown format:

 # Integer Square Root